basbaccarne/StoryButtons/README.md

 # StoryButtons
-StoryButtons is an interactive audio installation featuring wireless LED-ringed buttons that play recorded stories from children about their inventions.
+StoryButtons is an interactive audio installation featuring ``wireless LED-ringed buttons`` that play recorded stories from children about their inventions and independent ``invention light bulbs`` that light up next to the objects linked to the story.
+The audio can be listed to on an independent ``listening module``.

 Designed for libraries and educational spaces, each button triggers a unique story, creating a playful and engaging way to explore young creativity.
 This repository contains the code, hardware setup, and deployment instructions for building your own StoryButtons system.

 *⚡A  [comon](http://www.comon.gent) spark⚡*
 *Tinkered with* ❤ *by Bas Baccarne*